stefcatalan/coe332/TrackingTheISS/README.md

 [isp02]$ docker build -t <username>/<image_name>:<tag> .
 ```

-The command to pull a pre-containerized copy of the Flask application I have made is as follows:
+The command to pull a pre-containerized copy of the Flask application I have made as follows:
 ```ruby
 [isp02]$ docker pull stefcatalan/midterm:1.0
 ```